16-Year-Old Climate Change Activist Greta Thunberg Nominated For Nobel Peace Prize

 “We have proposed Greta Thunberg because if we do nothing to halt climate change, it will be the cause of wars, conflict and refugees,” Norwegian Socialist MP Freddy Andre Ovstegard said.
 “Greta Thunberg has launched a mass movement which I see as a major contribution to peace.”

-Should Thunberg win the award, it will make her the youngest ever recipient, beating out the previous youngest winner Malala Yousafzai, who won it when she was 17.
+Should Thunberg win the award, it will make her the youngest ever recipient, beating out the previous youngest winner, Malala Yousafzai, who won it when she was 17.

 Go @GretaThunberg!
 We're so proud of you! ????????✊ https://t.co/9FJdiGMVRe